-A few summers ago, Laszlo told his parents, Thomas Stern and Laura Gazzano, that he wanted to set up a stand to sell cucumbers in their driveway.
+A few summers ago, Laszlo told his parents, Thomas and Laura Stern, that he wanted to set up a stand to sell cucumbers in their driveway.

 “We didn’t end up with a cucumber stand,” Stern says, “but his entrepreneurial spirit and our love for gardening and seed saving led to the creation of Kids Seed Co.”